 Labour candidate Kerry Barker currently lies in third.

-The turnout for the Avon & Somerset Police and Crime Commissioner election is 27% with over 325,000 casting their vote.
+The turnout for the Devon & Cornwall Police and Crime Commissioner election is 23% with over 294,000 casting their vote.

-Listed in alphabetical order, here are the people standing for election as Police and Crime Commissioner for the Avon and Somerset Police Area:
+Listed in alphabetical order, here are the people standing for election as Police and Crime Commissioner for the area is:

 The result is due to be announced later today (6 May).